Kartikeya: Etymology and nomenclature

-The name of "Muruga" is popular in the South, especially in Tamil Nadu and Kerala, with the gendered morphological adaptation of the noun in the deep Dravidian languages like Tamil and Malayalam, appearing in the form "Murugan" with the addition of -n as a masculine suffix.
+The name of "Muruga" is popular in the South, especially in Tamil Nadu and Kerala, with the gendered morphological adaptation of the noun in Tamil appearing in the form "Murugan" with the addition of -n as a masculine suffix.

 On ancient coins featuring his images, his name appears inscribed as Kumara, Brahmanya, or Brahmanyadeva.
 On some ancient Indo-Scythian coins, his name appears in Greek script as Skanda, Kumara, and Vishaka.

 Legends

 Birth

 Various Indian literary works recount different stories surrounding the birth of Kartikeya.
 In Valmiki's Ramayana (seventh to fourth century BCE), he is described as the child of deities Rudra and Parvati, with his birth aided by Agni and Ganga.
 The Shalya Parva and the Anushasana Parva of the third-century BCE Hindu epic Mahabharata narrate the legend of Skanda, presenting him as the son of Maheshvara (Shiva) and Parvati: Shiva and Parvati were disturbed during sex, causing Shiva to inadvertently spill his semen.
 The semen was then incubated in the Ganges, preserved by the heat of the god Agni, and eventually born as baby Kartikeya.

 According to Shiva Purana, asura Tarakasura performed tapas to propitiate the creator god Brahma.
 Brahma granted him two boons: one, that none shall be his equal in all of the three worlds, and two, that only a son of Shiva could slay him.
 As Shiva was a yogi and thus unlikely to bear children, Tarakasura was armed with near immortality.
 In his quest to rule the three worlds, he expelled the devas from Svarga.
-Indra, the king of devas, devised a scheme to disrupt Shiva’s meditation and beguile him with thoughts of love, so that he could sire an offspring and thusly end Tarakasura's immortality.
+Indra, the king of devas, devised a scheme to disrupt Shiva's meditation and beguile him with thoughts of love, so that he could sire an offspring and thusly end Tarakasura's immortality.
 Shiva was engaged in meditation, and hardly noticed the courtship of Parvati, the daughter of Himavan who sought him as her consort.
 Indra tasked god of love Kamadeva and his consort Rati to disturb Shiva.
 Shiva was furious with the act and burnt Kamadeva to ashes.
 But Shiva's attention then turned towards Parvati, who had performed tapas in order to win his affection, and married her, then conceiving Kartikeya.